mhalushka/miRge3.0/docs/source/quick_start.md

-  -cpu,  --threads            the number of processors to use for trimming, qc, and alignment (Default: 1) -ai,   --AtoI               switch to calculate A to I editing (Default: off) -tcf   --tcf-out            switch to write trimmed and collapsed fasta file (Default: off) -gff   --gff-out            switch to output isomiR results in gff format (Default: off) -bam   --bam-out            switch to output results in bam format (Default: off) -trf   --tRNA-frag          switch to analyze tRNA fragment and halves (Default: off) -o     --outDir             the directory of the outputs (Default: current directory) -shh   --quiet              enable quiet/silent mode, only show warnings and errors (Default: off)
+  -cpu,  --threads            the number of processors to use for trimming, qc, and alignment (Default: 1) -ai,   --AtoI               switch to calculate A to I editing (Default: off) -tcf   --tcf-out            switch to write trimmed and collapsed fasta file (Default: off) -gff   --gff-out            switch to output isomiR results in gff format (Default: off) -bam   --bam-out            switch to output results in bam format (Default: off) -trf   --tRNA-frag          switch to analyze tRNA fragment and halves (Default: off) -o     --outDir             the directory of the outputs (Default: current directory) -dex   --diffex             perform differential expression with DESeq2 (Default: off) -mdt   --metadata           the path to metadata file (Default: off, require '.csv' file format if -dex is opted) -cms   --chunkmbs           chunk memory in megabytes per thread to use during bowtie alignment (Default: 256) -shh   --quiet              enable quiet/silent mode, only show warnings and errors (Default: off)

 Data pre-processing: